cfgauss/r-novice-gapminder/_extras/guide.md

 ~~~
 {: .r}

-add a row, rows are lists since they contain different types of elements:
+Rows are lists since they contain different types of elements.

 ~~~
 newRow <- list("tortoiseshell", 3.3, TRUE, 9)